 A dry well is a robust way to drain stormwater runoff from your yard but there are a few problems that can pop up from time to time.
 First, you need to make sure you system can drain gray water if you plan on using it for that or you could be creating a health hazard.

 Another common problem is debris building up on the bottom and side and slowing drainage.
-A common fix for this problem is to add landscape fabric into the sides of the well when it is being built.
+A common fix for this problem is to add landscape fabric into the sides of the well when building it.

 Dry Wells in Clay Soil

-Dry wells can be used in clay soil, but you should still use the landscaping fabric to prevent your well from caving in and building it deep enough so that water can drain.
+You can use a dry well in clay soil, but you should still use the landscaping fabric to prevent your well from caving in and building it deep enough to drain water.

 This is important because clay soils shrink and expand with dryness and wetness, which can damage structures like wells.
 If the well collapses, it can cause a hazard if you step on the surface and it will prevent drainage and eventually cause a pool of water in your yard.